bcmertz/SWCD-Tools/README.md

 Example showing a before and after of 1' contours in a sloping field.

-### 2. Slope Area
+### 2. Slope Polygon

-Slope tool with ability to limit analysis to a given area
+Slope tool with ability to limit analysis to inside a given polygon

 <span>
 <img src="./assets/readme_examples/slope_before_aerial.png" alt="before image showing aerial of forest" height="300"/>